Without an SEO strategy, you won’t know where you’re headed.

 Goals: What other objectives must the company accomplish over the next year?

 Strategies: What are the new outcomes you will deliver this year? (e.g., introduce a new product, increase traffic, create a better customer experience, launch new campaigns, offer free resources, etc)

-Metrics: How will you measure the progress of your marketing strategies? (e.g. increase in traffic, number of qualified leads to sales, sales from qualified leads, and number in revenue)
+Metrics: How will you measure the progress of your marketing strategies? (e.g. increase in traffic, number of qualified leads to sales, sales from qualified leads, and number in monthly business revenue)

 To make the above template simple, here are some questions you can ask:

-The first step in most marketing campaigns is to start by defining your target audience.
-By understanding your target audience, you can better understand and solve their problems.
+The first step in most content marketing campaigns is to start by defining your target audience.
+Understanding your target audience can help you better understand and solve their problems.

 You may have a customer avatar already, but a successful content strategy needs more than that.
 You would need to understand how your audience searches online.

-With personas, you are more likely to create content around what your audience really wants (which is usually different from what YOU think they want.).
+With personas, you are more likely to create the type of content content that revolves around what your audience wants (which is usually different from what YOU think they want.).